Bernard Heuvelmans: Life

-Heuvelmans was born on 10 October 1916 in Le Havre, France, and raised in Belgium and earned a doctorate in zoology from the Free University of Brussels (now split into the Université Libre de Bruxelles and the Vrije Universiteit Brussel).
+Heuvelmans was born on 10 October 1916 in Le Havre, France, and raised in Belgium and earned a doctorate in zoology from the Free University of Brussels (now split into the Université libre de Bruxelles and the Vrije Universiteit Brussel).
 Heuvelmans was a pupil of Serge Frechkop, a proponent of the Theory of Initial Bipedalism.
 In 1939, his doctoral dissertation concerned the teeth of the aardvark.
 During World War II he had escaped from a Nazi prison camp and later worked as a jazz singer in Paris.

 Heuvelmans' books made reference to literary sources.
-He was influenced by Jules Verne and Arthur Conan Doyle's book The Lost World (1912).
+He was influenced by Jules Verne's works and by Arthur Conan Doyle's book The Lost World (1912).
 Though earlier interested in zoological oddities, he credits a 1948 Saturday Evening Post article, "There Could be Dinosaurs" by Ivan T. Sanderson, with inspiring a determined interest in unknown animals.
 Sanderson discussed the possibility of dinosaurs surviving in remote corners of the world.
 Heuvelmans was also influenced by the work of Anthonie Cornelis Oudemans, who had defended the existence of the sea serpent.

 Heuvelmans wrote many other books and articles, only a few of which have been translated into English.
 His works sold well among general audiences but saw little attention from mainstream scientists and experts.
 In the Wake of the Sea-Serpents was his second book; it was translated into English and sold in the United States in 1968.
 It consisted of his book on sea serpents with parts of his book on the giant squid (and gigantic octopuses) added.
 As he continued his research, he saw the need to "give a name to the totally new discipline in zoology my research implied.
 That is how I coined the word 'cryptozoology', the science of hidden animals".

 There is evidence that Heuvelmans planned to author a third book on fresh-water cryptozoology, but instead he assisted Irish author Peter Costello to produce his 1974 book In Search of Lake Monsters, providing source material from his files.